mesinkasir/ili.nativeweb.org/README.md

 4. Enable Eleventy Heading Anchors and linking to anchors (Get TOC working on long posts) like [/ili-report](/ili-report) and [ili-info](/ili_info/) - DONE `show_toc: true`
 5. Enable Eleventy Footnotes - DONE
 5. fix nesting of heading tags on homepage - DONE
-11. add schemea.njk to be filled in
+11. add schemea.njk to be filled in -
+What is this for and where is it placed?
+Because the schema takes data from the frontmatter yaml / json and markdown.

 ## Optional
 12. is search possible? like a /search/ page  - DONE